-19. Managed Services
+20. Managed Services

-- 19.1.
+20.1.
 Managed Services are an add-on to Ubuntu Pro + Infra Support (24/7) or Ubuntu Pro + Support (24/7).
-When added on, Canonical will manage the Environment as described below.
-To be eligible for Managed Services, the Environment must be deployed (manually or automatically) or validated by Canonical. - 19.2.
-The Managed Service team will remotely operate, monitor, and manage the Environment.
-Concrete examples include: - 19.2.1. backing up and restoring of the management infrastructure suite - 19.2.2. hardware and software failure monitoring and alerting - 19.2.3. capacity and performance reporting - 19.2.4. security patching and bug fixing - 19.2.5. scaling to deal with changes in demand - 19.2.6. version upgrades and data migration - 19.2.7. administrator credential management - 19.2.8. operational monitoring and addressing issues of performance, capacity and alerting - 19.2.9. patching and updates.
-Canonical will install relevant (e.g., security) patches and updates from the Ubuntu Cloud Archive to all the components of any environment covered by the managed service agreement (e.g. the Ubuntu operating system, software packages and dependencies, charms, supported applications) - 19.2.10.
+When added, Canonical will manage the Environment as described below.

+Environments benefiting from Managed Services can be deployed on-premises, in the public cloud, or on a combination of the two.
+To be eligible for Managed Services, the Environment must be deployed (manually or automatically) or validated by Canonical.

+- 20.2.
+The Managed Services team will remotely operate, monitor, and manage the Environment by: - 20.2.1. backing up and restoring the management infrastructure suite - 20.2.2. hardware and software failure monitoring and alerting - 20.2.3. capacity and performance reporting - 20.2.4. security patching and bug fixing - 20.2.5. scaling to deal with changes in demand - 20.2.6. version upgrades and data migration - 20.2.7. administrator credential management - 20.2.8. operational monitoring and addressing issues of performance, capacity, and alerting - 20.2.9. patching and updates.
+Canonical will install relevant (e.g., security) patches and updates from the Ubuntu Cloud Archive to all the components of any environment covered by the managed service agreement (e.g. the Ubuntu operating system, software packages and dependencies, charms, supported applications) - 20.2.10.
 Administrative access.
-The Managed Service will provide the customer with access to the following applications and/or services: - 19.2.10.1.1.
-The OpenStack or Kubernetes dashboard, API and CLI

-- 19.2.10.1.2.
-Landscape (restricted to read only access) - 19.2.10.1.3.
-Monitoring and logging system (restricted to read only access)

-19.2.10.1.4.
-Only Canonical will have login access to Environment nodes
+Managed Services will provide the customer with access to the following applications and/or services: - 20.2.10.1.1.
+The OpenStack or Kubernetes dashboard, API and CLI - 20.2.10.1.2.
+Landscape (restricted to read-only access) - 20.2.10.1.3.
+Monitoring and logging system (restricted to read-only access) - 20.2.10.1.4.
+Only Canonical will have login access to Environment nodes - 20.2.11.
+Environment size.
+Managed Services will add or remove nodes from the Environment as requested by the customer through a support ticket, provided that the Environment does not go under the Minimum Size